laurashen/data-science-sequencing.github.io/lectures/lecture8.md

 above.
 As discussed in the last lecture, every Eulerian path in the de Bruijn graph corresponds to a genome consistent with the data.

-In this lecture we will discuss the uniqueness of the Eulerian path algorithm.
-We will next see a modification of the de Bruijn graph algorithm so that it works on error-free reads rather than the L-spectrum of the genome.
+In this lecture we will discuss the conditions for the uniqueness of the Eulerian path and hence of the reconstruction of the genome.
+We will next see a modification of the de Bruijn graph algorithm so that it works on arbitrary reads rather than the L-spectrum of the genome.
 We will evaluate its performance and look at some refinements.